zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Equations 10.14.1-10.14.2 have the following interpretation in terms of the atomic theory of matter \[[6](#references) (ch.
 2.2)\].
 The [nucleus](https://en.wikipedia.org/wiki/Atomic_nucleus) of an atom contains [protons](https://en.wikipedia.org/wiki/Proton) with the charge \\(+q_e\\), and is surrounded by one or several [electrons](https://en.wikipedia.org/wiki/Electron) with the charge \\(-q_e\\).
 A molecule is an electrically neutral group of several atoms.
-Thus, an atom or a molecule is a system of several charges, half being negative, and the other half - positive, separated (on average) by a certain distance \\(d\\).
+Thus, an atom or a molecule is a system of several charges, half being negative, and the other half -- positive, separated (on average) by a certain distance \\(d\\).
 If this distance is not zero, it is said that the the molecule is polarized.
-We can use this property to model an atom or a small molecule as a [dipole](https://en.wikipedia.org/wiki/Dipole) with an associated [electric dipole moment](https://en.wikipedia.org/wiki/Electric_dipole_moment)
+We can use this property to model an atom or a small molecule as a pair of point charges of opposite sign called a [dipole](https://en.wikipedia.org/wiki/Dipole) with an associated [electric dipole moment](https://en.wikipedia.org/wiki/Electric_dipole_moment)

 $$ \tag{10.15}
 	\bm{p} = q \bm{d}.
 $$

-Notice that the moment of the dipole does not depend on its location, \\(\bm{r_0}\\).
+The moment of a dipole does not depend on its location, \\(\bm{r_0}\\).
 That is because it describes the displacement from the mean, which is relative by definition.
 It is easy to show that by expressing the electric dipole moment in terms of the bound charge density:

 $$ \tag{10.16}
 	\bm{p}(V, t)